apache/druid/docs/content/Tutorial:-The-Druid-Cluster.md

 2013-08-08 22:48:41,959 INFO [ZkCoordinator-0] com.metamx.druid.coordination.BatchDataSegmentAnnouncer - Announcing segment[wikipedia_2013-08-01T00:00:00.000Z_2013-08-02T00:00:00.000Z_2013-08-08T21:22:48.989Z] at path[/druid/segments/127.0.0.1:8081/2013-08-08T22:48:41.959Z]
 ```

 At this point, we can query the segment.
-For more information on querying, see this[link](https://github.com/metamx/druid/wiki/Querying).
+For more information on querying, see this [link](https://github.com/metamx/druid/wiki/Querying).

 ## Next Steps ##